 The sad reality is senior citizens are often targets for con or scam artists in order to divest them of their hard-earned money.
 Seniors with any mental or physical incapacities are even more at risk.
 According to the NCOA, “While likely under-reported, estimates of elder financial abuse and fraud costs to older Americans range from $2.9 billion to $36.5 annually.”
 Protecting yourself and your loved ones becomes easier once you understand how this population is targeted as well as how to safely invest and save your money in your golden years.

 Protecting your retirement funds, and the inheritance you have set aside for your children and your legacy is important.
-Today we are sharing ways you can keep yourself and your money safe to avoid elder fraud.
+Here are some ways you can keep yourself and your money safe from elder fraud.

 - Seniors who are lonely or isolated are at a higher risk from scam artists who prey on their need for friendship or connection.
 Beware of investors who offer unsolicited advice or who try to form bonds while asking personal questions about money or investments.